1987 SEA Games

-The 1987 Southeast Asian Games (Pesta Olahraga Asia Tenggara 1987), officially known as the 14th Southeast Asian Games, was a multi-sport event held in Jakarta, Indonesia from 9 to 20 September 1987 with 30 sports featured in the games.
+The 1987 Southeast Asian Games (Pesta Olahraga Asia Tenggara 1987), officially known as the 14th Southeast Asian Games, were a multi-sport event held in Jakarta, Indonesia from 9 to 20 September 1987 with 30 sports featured in the games.

 This was Indonesia's second time to host the SEA Games, the first being in 1979.
 The games was opened and closed by President Suharto at the Gelora Senayan Stadium.
 The final medal tally was led by host Indonesia, followed by Thailand and the Philippines.